-Lota futki, Balloon plant (cardiospermum halicacabum, family: sapindaceae) a large creeper with wiry stems, climbing other trees with tendrils, sometimes completely covering the host.
+Lota futki or Balloon plant (Cardiospermum halicacabum, family: Sapindaceae) a large creeper with wiry stems, climbing other trees with tendrils, sometimes completely covering the host.
 The climber is native to tropical and subtropical Africa and Asia.
-Fruits are 3-seeded.
-Each seed have a heart-shaped mark at the top.
+The plant grows on fallow land as weed in Bangladesh.

 Common names: Kanfutki, kopalfutki, Noafutki, Futka (Bangla), Balloon vine, Love in a puff (English).

 Leaves are compound, ternate, lanceolate, lobed or serrated, 4-8 cm long.

 Flowering and budding occurs round the year.
 Flowers are very small, greenish white.